Eastern Europe - Hen Eggs - Market Analysis, Forecast, Size, Trends and Insights

 Exports in Eastern Europe

-In 2018, approx. X tonnes of chicken eggs were exported in Eastern Europe; rising by X% against the previous year.
+In 2018, approx. X tons of chicken eggs were exported in Eastern Europe; rising by X% against the previous year.
 Over the period under review, chicken egg exports continue to indicate resilient growth.
 The most prominent rate of growth was recorded in 2013 when exports increased by X% year-to-year.
 The volume of exports peaked in 2018 and are likely to see steady growth in the immediate term.

 In value terms, chicken egg exports amounted to $X (IndexBox estimates) in 2018.
 In general, chicken egg exports continue to indicate a buoyant expansion.
 The most prominent rate of growth was recorded in 2013 when exports increased by X% against the previous year.
 The level of exports peaked in 2018 and are expected to retain its growth in the immediate term.